-Many experiments have been performed on separated flows, although most of them consider separation caused by a sharp edge, or an obstacle.
-See, for example, the review of Simpson (1996) for a collection of references, and the work of Hancock (2000) for references to the latest experiments.
+Many experiments have been performed on separated flows, albeit most of them consider separation caused by a sharp edge, or an obstacle, see e.g. the review of Simpson (1996) for a collection of references, and the work of Hancock (2000) for references to the latest experiments.

-The experiments on separation of a flat-plate turbulent boundary layer include the works of Perry & Fairlie (1975), Simpson, Strickland & Barr (1977), Simpson, Chew & Shivaprasad (1981a,b), Dengel & Fernholz (1990), Driver (1991) and Alving & Fernholz (1995, 1996).
-Some of these investigators have also tried to develop different scalings of the velocity profile in both outer and inner variables.
+The experiments on separation of a flat plate turbulent boundary layer include the works of Perry & Fairlie (1975), Simpson et al. (1977, 1981a,b), Dengel & Fernholz (1990), Driver (1991) and Alving & Fernholz (1996, 1995).
+Some of these investigations have also tried to develop different scalings of the velocity profile in both outer and inner variables.

-Simpson et al. (1977) showed that the Perry-Schofield scaling is supported upstream of separation, but with the streamwise derivative of the longitudal and normal Reynolds stresses included in the estimation of the maximum shear stress.
+Simpson et al. (1977) showed that the Perry-Schofield scaling is supported upstream of separation, however with the the streamwise derivative of the longitudal and normal Reynolds stresses included in the estimation of the maximum shear stress.
 They concluded that the shear stress gradient is less than the streamwise pressure gradient due to the Reynolds stresses and the convective terms in the momentum equation.

-Simpson et al. (1981a, b) developed a scaling based on the maximum back-flow velocity and its distance from the wall for the back-flow profile, which was shown to consist of three layers: the layer closest to the wall which is governed by viscous forces, a relatively flat intermediate layer and the outer back-flow which is dominated by the large-scale outer region flow.
+Simpson et al. (1981a,b) developed a scaling based on the maximum back-flow velocity and its distance from the wall for the back-flow profile, which was shown to consist of three layers: the layer closest to the wall which is governed by viscous forces, a relatively flat intermediate layer and the outer back-flow which is dominated by the large-scale outer region flow.
 No universal 'back-flow function' could be found.
-Sufficiently far upstream of separation the logarithmic law was valid, as well as the Perry-Schofield scaling for the outer part.
-As separation is approached the scalings are not satisfied.
+Upstream of separation the logarithmic law was valid, as well as the Perry-Schofield scaling for the outer part.
+As separation is approached the scalings are not fulfilled.
 Furthermore, they concluded that the velocity profile in the outer part is not described by a universal wake function.
-The normal and streamwise Reynolds stresses contribute to the turbulence energy production at separation, and the enhanced turbulence energy production in the outer region supplies turbulence energy to the back-flow region by turbulent diffusion.
+The normal and streamwise Reynolds stresses contribute to the turbulence energy production at separation, and the enhanced turbulence energy production in the outer region supply turbulence energy to the back-flow region by turbulent diffusion.

 Dengel & Fernholz (1990) performed measurements in an axisymmetric turbulent boundary layer.
-Three cases were investigated with skin friction zero, slightly negative and slightly positive.
+Three cases were investigated with skin friction zero, slightly negative, and slightly positive.
 They concluded that the logarithmic law is not valid when the first reverse-flow events occur.
 Furthermore, the velocity profile does not confirm the Perry-Schofield scaling.
-Instead they represented an asymptotic velocity profile close to separation by a seventh-order polynomial.
+Instead they let a seventh order polynomial represent an asymptotic velocity profile close to separation.
 However, Dengel & Fernholz did not base the velocity scale on the maximum stress.
 Instead, they obtained the velocity scale by fitting the velocity profiles to a half-power law, as suggested by Schofield (1981).
-Reynolds stresses increased downstream in all three cases and the turbulence production maximum was far out in the boundary layer.
+Reynolds stresses increased downstream in all three cases and the turbulence production had its maximum far out in the boundary layer.